lxc/incus/doc/howto/instances_troubleshoot.md

 ```

 The errors here say that `/sys` and `/proc` cannot be mounted - which is correct in an unprivileged container.
-However, LXD mounts these file systems automatically if it can.
+However, Incus mounts these file systems automatically if it can.

 The {doc}`container requirements <../container-environment>` specify that every container must come with an empty `/dev`, `/proc` and `/sys` directory, and that `/sbin/init` must exist.
-If those directories don't exist, LXD cannot mount them, and `systemd` will then try to do so.
+If those directories don't exist, Incus cannot mount them, and `systemd` will then try to do so.
 As this is an unprivileged container, `systemd` does not have the ability to do this, and it then freezes.

 So you can see the environment before anything is changed, and you can explicitly change the init system in a container using the `raw.lxc` configuration parameter.